Carnegie Medal for Writing: History

 The Medal is named after the Scottish-born American philanthropist Andrew Carnegie (1835–1919), who founded more than 2,800 libraries in the English-speaking world, including at least one in more than half of British library authorities.
 It was established in 1936 by the British Library Association, to celebrate the centenary of Carnegie's birth, and inaugurated in 1937 with the award to Arthur Ransome for Pigeon Post (1936) and the identification of two "commended" books.
 This first Medal was dated 1936, but since 2007 the award has been dated by its year of presentation, not year of publication.

 In 1955, the Kate Greenaway Medal, for "distinguished illustration in a book for children", was established as a companion to the Carnegie Medal.

 Both awards were established and administered by the Library Association, which was succeeded by the Chartered Institute of Library and Information Professionals (CILIP) in 2002.
 In 2022, the two awards were renamed to the Carnegie Medal for Writing and the Carnegie Medal for Illustration.

 From 2022 to 2024, the award was sponsored by the audio technology company Yoto and was called the Yoto Carnegie Medal for Writing.
 As of 2025 the awards are sponsored by Scholastic and the Authors' Licensing and Collecting Society (ALCS).

+Since 2019 two Shadowers' Choice Awards have been given, for writing and illustration, chosen by young people in school and library reading groups who "shadow" the judging process.